Baby development

 Toddlers also enjoy quiet activities such as scribbling with crayons, playing with cars, building with blocks, and simple puzzles.
 Sensory play can offer hours of fun, too.
 Think Play-Doh, paints, shaving cream, sensory bins, and more.

-Your toddler may also start to enjoy more complex cause-and-effect toys like wind-up toys (expect to wind them up over and over again).
-Their attention span is a bit longer, and they can usually play on their own for about five to ten minutes.
+Your toddler may also enjoy more complex cause-and-effect toys like wind-up toys (expect to wind them up repeatedly).
+Their attention span is longer, and they can usually play independently for about five to ten minutes.

 Toddlers start to become more social at this age and enjoy being around other children—but don’t expect them to “play” or interact just yet.
-This is the age of parallel (side-by-side) play.
+This is the age of parallel play or side-by-side play.
+They may also enjoy watching other children play.

 Though they are developing more language and sounds at this age, their words are likely approximations and often point to things they want.